Akoon Park

-Akoon Park is a football park in the Akoon community of Tarkwa in Tarkwa Nsuaem Municipal Assembly in Ghana.
+Akoon Park (also known as Tarkwa Akoon Park) is a football park in the Akoon community of Tarkwa in Tarkwa Nsuaem Municipal Assembly in Ghana.
 It has a seating capacity of 1500.
-It had been the home of the two time FA cup champions and a Ghanaian Premier League club, Medeama Sporting Club.
+It had been the home of the Medeama Sporting Club and the Karela United Club.
 It is also the home base for the Nzema Kotoko Football Club, a first division club in the Western region.

+History

+The State Gold Mining Corporation constructed the park in the 1970s.